 You will be entitled to a statutory redundancy payment if you have worked continuously for at least two years with your employer, and if the reason to make you redundant by your employee was genuine.

-Contractual redundancy payment is based on the employment contract to complement the statutory amount.
+A contractual redundancy payment is based on the employment contract to complement the statutory amount.
 By law, contractual redundancy pay cannot be less than the statutory redundancy pay.

 How much statutory redundancy pay you can get

-Redundancy payment is calculated based on your gross pay, that is, your earnings before the removal of any tax or National insurance.
+A redundancy payment is calculated based on your gross pay, that is, your earnings before the removal of any tax or National insurance.
 The amount you are paid depends on your age and how long you have worked for your employer.